-What can we do to improve the customer experience?
+What can we do to enhance the customer experience?

 Difference between UX Testing and Usability Testing

-User experience testing is the process of collecting qualitative and quantitative data from the user, whilst the user is subject to all aspects of a service or product.
+User experience testing mainly consists of collecting qualitative and quantitative data from the user, whilst the user is subject to all or any aspects of a service or product.
 Qualitative or quantitative data is collected from the user to improve ux and is done using various methods and usually with the aid of a tool or service.

-Simply put, user experience is how you feel about every interaction you have with what's in front of you in the moment you're using the app.
+In simpler terms, user experience is how you feel about every interaction you have with what's in front of you in the moment that you're using the app.
 It includes measuring users' emotions, gaze movements, preferences, and all key details of behavior during and after use of the product.

-Usability is the way of how a product can be used by users to reach specified goals.
+Usability is the way of how a product may be used by users to succeed in specified goals.
 It addresses whether or not you're able to achieve a task or goals with a product or service.
-Usability testing is aimed to uncover how much the product (app, website) is easy to use, understandable, is it able to satisfy the users needs effectively.
+Usability testing is aimed to uncover what portion the merchandise (app, website) is easy to use, understandable, is it being able to satisfy the users needs effectively.

-Many people confuse UX design with usability and vice versa.
-However, mobile app usability is an aspect of UX that plays into the overall relationship between user and product.
-UX defines all aspects of a user's perception of a mobile app, including usability.
+Many people confuse UX design with usability and the other way around.
+However, mobile app usability is a facet of UX that plays into the general relationship between user and the product.
+UX encompasses all aspects of a user's perception of a mobile app, including usability.

 Importance of UX Testing

 Data only shows part of the story.
-If you're only going by analytics, you're essentially guessing.
-Sure, it can be an educated, highly informed guess -- but you won't know exactly why things are happening on your site until you see real people using it.
+If you're only going by what analytics have to show you, then you're essentially guessing.
+Sure, it can be an educated, highly informed guess -- but you won't know exactly why things are failing on your site until you see real people using it.

-A poor mobile app experience led to the following user reactions:
+A poor mobile app experience led to the below mentioned user reactions:

 31% less likely to purchase from your company